×

 People living in Stavanger were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Stavanger, it is important to pack warm clothing, as the climate is quite cold.
 A good winter coat, gloves, and a hat are essential.
 It is also important to bring comfortable shoes, as the terrain can be quite hilly.
 Additionally, it is a good idea to bring a raincoat and umbrella, as the area is known for its rainy weather.
-Finally, it is important to bring any necessary documents, such as a passport, visa, and other important paperwork," explained one expat living in Stavanger, Norway.
+Finally, it is important to bring any necessary documents, such as a passport, visa, and other important paperwork," commented one expat who made the move to Stavanger.

 Where should I setup a bank account in Stavanger?